zyedidia/knit/README.md

     * Exporting a compile commands database for use with a language server.
     * Automatically cleaning all build outputs.
     * Converting your build into a shell script, Makefile, or Ninja file.
+* Knit will search up the directory hierarchy for a Knitfile, allowing you to run your build from anywhere in your project.

 # In-progress features